ProfessorKolodziej/cm523-assignment-template/README.md

 - **npm:** Node Package Manager.
 A package manager helps us use and leverage other people's code to make our lives easier.
 As your professor, I'm using `npm` to create a special command that will help you see your HTML, CSS, and JavaScript changes instantly in a browser.
 You'll learn more about `npm` as we go!
 - **`npm run start`:** A Terminal command that will show a preview of your work in the browser.
 - **`npm run test`:** A Terminal command that will help you check if you completed all the assignment requirements correctly.
-- **Branch:** A set of [commits](https://github.com/ProfessorKolodziej/cm523-test-your-connections#new-terms) that are all related to one another.
-- **Pull Request:** A way to propose your changes and ask for a review of your code.
-Pull requests help developers collaborate and review each other's code!

 ## Instructions